 Only the ORCA_R2 is provided with all its input files in the NEMO distribution.
 It is very similar to that used as part of the climate model developed at IPSL for the 4th IPCC assessment of climate change (Marti et al., 2009).
-It is also the basis for the NEMO contribution to the Coordinate Ocean-ice Reference Experiments (COREs) documented in Griffies et al. [2009].
+It is also the basis for the NEMO contribution to the Coordinate Ocean-ice Reference Experiments (COREs) documented in ?.

 This version of ORCA_R2 has 31 levels in the vertical, with the highest resolution (10m) in the upper 150m (see Tab.
 4.2 and Fig. 4.6).
 The bottom topography and the coastlines are derived from the global atlas of Smith and Sandwell (1997).
-The default forcing uses the boundary forcing from Large and Yeager [2004] (see §7.5.1), which was developed for the purpose of running global coupled ocean-ice simulations without an interactive atmosphere.
-This Large and Yeager [2004] dataset is available through the GFDL web site.
-The "normal year" of Large and Yeager [2004] has been chosen of the NEMO distribution since release v3.3.
+The default forcing uses the boundary forcing from ? (see §7.5.1), which was developed for the purpose of running global coupled ocean-ice simulations without an interactive atmosphere.
+This ? dataset is available through the GFDL web site.
+The "normal year" of ? has been chosen of the NEMO distribution since release v3.3.